LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     of all removed temporary (helping) .Rmd files and new .html files).

     There are more approaches for this purpose e.g.:
-      - 3a.
-GitHub Desktop, Sourcetree or other Git desktop client.
+      - 3a) GitHub Desktop, Sourcetree or other Git desktop client.
-      - 3b.
-Git Bash (also set as Terminal in RStudio) with git commands
+      - 3b) Git Bash (also set as Terminal in RStudio) with git commands
         like:
     <!-- end list -->
+    ``` bash
-        git branch -a       # I prefer to check which branch is checked out git add "."
+    git branch -a       # I prefer to check which branch is checked out
+    git add "."
     git commit -m "tested: package workflowrsubdirs"
     git push origin master
+    ```
-      - 3c.
-Functions of package `workflowr` like:
+      - 3c) Functions of package `workflowr` like:
     <!-- end list -->
+    ``` r
     workflowr::wflow_git_commit(c("docs/subPages1--testPrint1.html", "docs/subPages2--testPrint2.html"),
-                                    "tested: package workflowrsubdirs with workflowr", all = TRUE) workflowr::wflow_use_github("LearnUseZone", "workflowrSubfolders")  # usually choose a default option => 2 workflowr::wflow_git_push()  # use your credentials to push your changes to checked out branch.
+                                "tested: package workflowrsubdirs with workflowr", all = T)
+    workflowr::wflow_use_github("LearnUseZone", "workflowrSubfolders")  # usually choose a default option => 2
+    workflowr::wflow_git_push()  # use your credentials to push your changes to checked out branch
+    ```

 ## Additional notes